neozenith/neozenith.github.io/_posts/2018-11-07-self-signed-certificates.md

 This has openned up an attack vector for a legitimately malicious MitM attack.

-When really the option whitelist this one and only certificate should have been an option.
+When really, the option to whitelist this one and only certificate, should have been an option.
 Every subsequent untrusted certificate should be treated with the same amount of skepticism the first one gathered.

-Rather than fostering of security, we have a culture of complacency.
+Rather than fostering a culture of security, we have a culture of complacency.

 So how secure is your security protocol after all?